 Once the intervention (somatic relaxation or mindfulness meditation) is complete, instruct the participant that he/she will now be asked to complete another RSVP and Finger-Tapping session.

-Start ASA EEG recording (Script/task 2: rsvp_blink_exp.py; e.g., ASA: r1JohnRSVP_r2_001.cnt).
+Start ASA EEG recording (Script/task 2: blink_rsvp.py; e.g., ASA: e.g., John_RSVP_<participant_id>_r1.cnt).

 Open a new ASA recording session and prepare it for the RSVP.